What is Life Insurance?

 - Future financial goals

 One of the easiest ways of buying a life insurance plan is buying it directly by visiting your insurer’s website.
 The process is as simple as placing an order for your favourite food, albeit with more research than just scanning through the menu card.
 Aegon Life offers a host of insurance plans, customised to your need.
-Assuming you want to buy iTerm Plus Plan online, this is how it will work.

 Let us consider all the benefits that buying life insurance policy ensures